Rob Kardashian Shares Sweet Moments With Dream, Shows No Sign Of Blac Chyna

 Fans were quick to sympathize with Rob, sending their encouraging messages.
 One user commented, “I feel so happy for you Rob!
 You’ve come a long way and you’re taking well to being a father!
 I’m a cheerleader for you!”
 Another user wrote, “You shouldn’t have to say bye.
 Take her to court and get full custody.
 After what she put you through, dream deserves better than being around a crazy hungry opportunist like her mom.
 She would be better off with you and you’re better of a person with Dream.”
 Even his sister, Khloe Kardashian, chimed in by commenting, “That’s beautiful Bobby” with the heart emoji.

 Aside from Rob, Dream also spent quality time with the rest of the Kardashian clan, especially her grandmother, Kris Jenner.
 Two weeks ago, Rob shared a lovely photo of Kris while holding Dream on her lap.
 In the said photo, Dream looks cuddly with her big red tutu skirt while Kris wears a big smile on her face.
-The photo, which was captioned with “Stealing hearts mama????”, also gained thousands of likes and comments.
+The photo, which was captioned with “Stealing hearts mama????” also gained thousands of likes and comments.

 A post shared by ROBERT KARDASHIAN (@robkardashian) on